noahvanmiert/apollo/README.md

 ```

 For now only uint32 is supported.
-Variables also can be used yet, but a variable definition can be compiled on arm64 and x64.
+Variables also can be used yet, but a variable definition can't be compiled on arm64 and x64.

 # Goals